 What to know about Macy’s Thanksgiving Day Parade 2019

 - When is Macy’s Thanksgiving Day Parade?

-Since Thanksgiving always falls on the last Thursday in November, Macy’s Thanksgiving Day Parade will take place on Thursday, November 28th this year.
+Since Thanksgiving always falls on the fourth Thursday in November, Macy’s Thanksgiving Day Parade will take place on Thursday, November 28th this year.
 It will mark the 93rd annual Thanksgiving Parade in NYC.

 - What time does Macy’s Thanksgiving Day Parade start?

 Macy’s Thanksgiving Day parade kicks off at 9 am EST sharp on West 77th Street & Central Park West.
 The whole parade takes about 3 hours and ends at the department store chain’s flagship store at Herald Square.

 - What channel is Macy’s Thanksgiving Day Parade on?

 You can conveniently watch Macy’s Thanksgiving Day Parade from home or your hotel.
 Every year since 1948, NBC broadcasts the New Yorker parade live on TV.
 Here is the link to watch Macy’s Thanksgiving Day Parade online.